CasparKielwein/Aaargh/Level.md

 # Hero Levels

-Each Discipline has five ranks.

-Advances per Tier
-* Class / Path
-    * At Levels 1, 8 and 15

-At Level up choose one:
+Heroes rise in levels in Aaargh where each level makes the Hero more powerful.
+A Hero rises through 21 levels which are divided into three tiers.

+Each time your Hero rises a level they gain:
+* One Rank in a discipline of your choice
+* Additional HP according to your class
+* Choose one from the following list of advances
    Each Only once per Tier
    * Talent
    * Talent
    * Proficiency Bonus +1
    * Attribute +1
    * Attribute +1
    * Discover Secret of a Legendary Item
    * Discover Secret of a Legendary Item

 | Level | Disciplines            | Ranks | Advances         |